What Is a Contingent Beneficiary

 Experts recommend reviewing your selections every three to five years and following any major life milestone such as divorce or the birth of the family.

-In most cases, you can change your beneficiaries unless the beneficiary assignment is considered to be irrevocable under your policy.
+In most cases, you have the option to change your beneficiaries, unless your policy considers the beneficiary assignment to be irrevocable.

 Animals do not qualify for these exemptions, and neither shall a child.
 When they’re old enough to have children they’ll have trust.

-Children whose parent is not eligible can not apply because they do not hold the right to acquire what was assigned.
+Children whose parent is ineligible cannot apply because they lack the right to acquire what was assigned.

-When a minor is named as a contingent beneficiary a child’s legal representative is appointed to take custody of it until the child reaches legal age.
+When a minor is named as a contingent beneficiary, a legal representative for the child is appointed to manage it until the child reaches legal age.
 The contingent beneficiaries receive a particular percentage from money totaling 100%.

 For example, a primary beneficiary receives $1,000 a month for 10 years as the primary beneficiary for someone with a life insurance policy or retirement savings account.